What Are Irreconcilable Differences Divorce In Singapore?

 What Are Irreconcilable Differences?

-Unlike in many states in the US, where irreconcilable differences constitute a basis for a no-fault divorce, Singapore requires that one party prove the marriage has irretrievably broken down due to specific reasons such as adultery, unreasonable behaviour, desertion, or a period of separation.
+Singapore mandates that one party demonstrates the marriage has “irretrievably broken down” due to specific reasons for irreconcilable differences in divorce.
+These reasons include adultery, unreasonable behaviour, desertion, or a defined period of separation.

 The legal interpretation of what constitutes the irretrievable breakdown of a marriage in Singapore is precise.
 It demands concrete evidence and fulfilment of legal criteria before a divorce petition can proceed.